till213/Tell-Tours/README.md

 This repository shall both serve as an archive for flight plans (e.g. &ast;.pln for Flight Simulator 2020) and guide's notes about the visited locations as well as an "online notebook" for upcoming community flights.

-The [Template](./Template) may be useful to create new flight descriptions.
+The [Template](./Template) may be useful for creating new flight notes.

 ## Tours